nikhaldi/rhopalic-ruby/README.md

 	> require 'rhopalic'
 	=> true
-	> Rhopalic.letter_rhopalic?("I do not know where family doctors acquired illegibly perplexing handwriting; nevertheless, extraordinary pharmaceutical intellectuality, counterbalancing indecipherability, transcendentalizes intercommunications' incomprehensibleness.")
+	> Rhopalic.letter_rhopalic?("I do not know where family doctors acquired illegibly perplexing handwriting.")
 	=> true
 	> Rhopalic.syllable_rhopalic?("Lines thicken approaching termination.")
 	=> true

-There is no exact algorithm to count syllables in English.
+There is no exact algorithm for counting syllables in English.
 For more accurate syllable counting use the [CMU pronunciation dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict):

     > require 'rhopalic'